 Why use embedded finance instead of becoming a bank?

-How long does embedded finance integration take?
+How long does embedded-finance integration actually take?

-What about FDIC insurance and money safety?
+What about FDIC insurance and money safety after Synapse?

-Can I switch embedded-finance platforms?
+Can I switch embedded-finance platforms once we are live?

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.